Create form fields

 )

-A signature widget is only interactive in tools that support it.
-Otherwise, it will just be displayed as a rectangle, and clicking on it will not trigger any action.
+A signature field is only interactive in tools that support it.
+Otherwise, it is displayed as a rectangle, and clicking it will not trigger any action:

 from PyPDFForm import PdfWrapper